cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 - **Cofoundry:Authentication:MaxUsernameAttemptsBoundaryInMinutes** The time window to measure login attempts when testing for blocking by username.
 The default value is 20 minutes.
 - **Cofoundry:Authentication:CookieNamepace** The text to use to namespace the auth cookie.
 The user area code will be appended to this to make the cookiename, e.g. "MyAppAuth_COF".
 By default the cookie namespace is created using characters from the entry assembly name of your application.

+## AuthorizedTaskCleanupSettings

+These settings control the background task that runs to clean up completed, invalid or expired authorized tasks.

+- **Cofoundry:AuthorizedTaskCleanup:Enabled**  If set to `false` the cleanup background task is disabled.
+- **Cofoundry:AuthorizedTaskCleanup:BackgroundTaskFrequencyInHours**  How often the background task should run, measured in hours.
+Defaults to 11.
+- **Cofoundry:AuthorizedTaskCleanup:RetentionPeriodInDays** The time period to store data for completed, invalid or expired tasks, measured in days.
+Defaults to 30 days.
+If zero, then data is removed as soon as the background task is run.
+If <see langword="null"/> or less than zero then task data is stored indefinately.

 ## AutoUpdateSettings

 Settings that control the [auto-update process](/framework/auto-update) that runs at startup.